zobar/poang/README.md

 platforms:

 - Mac OS X v10.6 "Snow Leopard," 64-bit Intel
-- Windows 7, 32-bit Intel
+- Windows 7 Professional, 32-bit Intel
-- Ubuntu Linux 10.10 "Maverick Meerkat" Netbook Remix, 32-bit Intel
+- Ubuntu Linux 10.10 "Maverick Meerkat," 32-bit Intel

 It is expected to run satisfactorily on any of the [supported desktop platforms][] for Adobe AIR 2.5.
+Ubuntu Netbook Remix is supported, but it is recommended to login to an "Ubuntu Desktop Edition" session rather than an "Ubuntu Netbook Edition" session, as the Unity desktop environment is still somewhat glitchy.

 [supported desktop platforms]: http://adobe.com/products/air/systemreqs#desktop